andrembcosta/andrembcosta/README.md

 - ⚡ Fun fact: ...
 -->

 I am a computational scientist, originally from Brazil.
-Currently, I am working towards my PhD at Duke University and, as part of my research, I am developing some of the fracture mechanics modules in the GEOSX project.
-My main expertise is computational fracture mechanics, but I am generally interested in anything involving numerical methods for science and engineering applications.
+Currently, I am working towards my PhD at Duke University and, as part of my research, I develop some of the fracture mechanics modules in the [GEOSX](https://www.geosx.org) project.
+Although my main expertise is in computational fracture mechanics, I am also generally interested in anything involving numerical methods for science and engineering applications.

 Programming languagues: C, C++, MATLAB, Python